jantman/cnc-projects/shophacks_ultimate_air_filter/README.md

 1. These drawings assume a 21-5/8" diameter for the fan.
 Check that that's correct for yours.
 2. Fan clip holes aren't pre-drilled, as that would require flipping the setup for features with completely non-critical locations.

+## Workflow

+I'm making these on the CNC at the local makerspace that runs Mach3.
+Most folks use Vectric VCarve Pro 11 (makerspace license) for CAM, some use Fusion360.
+My original design is in OpenSCAD.